-Our Senior Management Team
+Our Senior Management Team (SMT)

 Ropinder Gill - Chief Executive

-Jim Howson - Head of Finance
+Jim Howson - Director of Finance

 Dr Cathy Burton

 Tricia has worked in the charity sector for over 20 years having entered the profession from a career in banking and finance.
 Tricia has a Master’s degree in Hospice Leadership from Lancaster University and is a member of the Institute of Fundraising (IoF).
 Through the IoF she has acted as a mentor for fundraisers and has spoken at national conferences for both the Institute and Hospice UK.
 Tricia is married to Rob, lives in Worcestershire and they have adult twin daughters Francesca and Emily-Kate.
 Tricia often raises funds herself through a variety of fundraising activities, anything from running the London Marathon to eating a record number of profiteroles!
-Tricia is a member of the Finance Committee.
+Tricia is a member of the Finance and Risk Committee.